 Most grant proposals include a description of the school’s mission, vision, and history.
 This section is important in establishing that your school has the experience and expertise required to successfully carry out the proposed project or program.

 This blog is part of our new series, Grant Writing for Beginners.
-The series covers all the stages of preparing a grant proposal from writing a Letter of Inquiry to submitting a proposal.
+The series addresses all stages of preparing a grant proposal from writing a Letter of Inquiry to submitting a proposal.
 This post continues the series by outlining how to write a description of your school: Continue Reading

 With November came colder weather and the holiday season.
 We hope you’re able to keep warm, spend time with family and friends, and squeeze in some grant hunting!
 Check out the grants GetEdFunding members viewed the most in the month of November.
 Continue Reading